XiaoruiWang-SH/DApp/dapp/Report.md

 If you have more interests in this item, you can click the card, then you enter into the item description page, on which you can see more information about this item, including all bids history and you also you can make a bid on this page.

-There is also a publish page, on that you can publish items that you want to sold.
+There is also a publish page, on that you can publish items that you want to sell.
 It can be displayed in the "My Published" page which you can enter into by clicking the popup item in user center.
 And also you can check items you have bought by the way as same as checking your published items.

 ## Implementation
 For implementation of this project, we use many technologies.
-Generally, the project can split to two parts, on-chain part and off-chain part:
+Generally, the project can be splited into two parts, on-chain part and off-chain part:
 * On-chain part:
     - Smart contract written by solidity
     - Delopy locally using Hardhat